 Mark still tries to keep fit by running and cycling.

-Alisa is passionate about integrating current evidence with clinical experience to optimise outcomes for all clients.
-She gets great satisfaction in helping to make long lasting changes to their physical health.
-Alisa will work with you to solve your initial complaint, then direct you through your rehab back to full health.
+Alisa is passionate about integrating current evidence with clinical experience to optimise outcomes for all clients, and gets great satisfaction in helping make long lasting changes to physical health.

 Outside of physio, Alisa likes to spend her time wrangling 3 energetic children, coaching junior basketball and trying to keep up some running.

 Peter graduated with a Bachelor of Physiotherapy from La Trobe University in 2004 and later went on to complete his Masters degree in Musculoskeletal Physiotherapy in 2013.
 Peter initially worked in the public hospital system moving into private practice in 2007.
 During this time he has also enjoyed working with school football, state league volleyball and VNL netball teams.

 Peter has completed many post graduate courses giving him a particular expertise in the physiotherapy management of lower back and neck pain, headaches, and all sporting and tendon injuries.
 Peter is passionate about assisting people to overcome their injuries as well as developing strategies to prevent these injuries from reoccurring.

 In the time that Peter is not helping others to keep fit he is usually chasing around his 2 kids or trying to overcome his own aches and pains brought on through running, riding or playing basketball.